yakup9/With-JS-Music-player-design/README.md

-You can click on the index.html file and look at it
+After downloading, you can click on the index.html file and look at it.